John, King of England: Kingship and royal administration

 The nature of government under the Angevin monarchs was ill-defined and uncertain.
 John's predecessors had ruled using the principle of vis et voluntas ("force and will"), taking executive and sometimes arbitrary decisions, often justified on the basis that a king was above the law.
 Both Henry II and Richard had argued that kings possessed a quality of "divine majesty"; John continued this trend and claimed an "almost imperial status" for himself as ruler.
 During the 12th century, there were contrary opinions expressed about the nature of kingship, and many contemporary writers believed that monarchs should rule in accordance with the custom and the law, and take counsel of the leading members of the realm.
 There was as yet no model for what should happen if a king refused to do so.
 Despite his claim to unique authority within England, John would sometimes justify his actions on the basis that he had taken council with the barons.
-Modern historians remain divided as to whether John suffered from a case of "royal schizophrenia" in his approach to government, or if his actions merely reflected the complex model of Angevin kingship in the early 13th century.
+Modern historians remain divided as to whether John had a case of "royal schizophrenia" in his approach to government, or if his actions merely reflected the complex model of Angevin kingship in the early 13th century.

 John inherited a sophisticated system of administration in England, with a range of royal agents answering to the Royal Household: the Chancery kept written records and communications; the Treasury and the Exchequer dealt with income and expenditure respectively; and various judges were deployed to deliver justice around the kingdom.
 Thanks to the efforts of men like Hubert Walter, this trend towards improved record keeping continued into his reign.
 Like previous kings, John managed a peripatetic court that travelled around the kingdom, dealing with both local and national matters as he went.
 John was very active in the administration of England and was involved in every aspect of government.
 In part he was following in the tradition of Henry I and Henry II, but by the 13th century the volume of administrative work had greatly increased, which put much more pressure on a king who wished to rule in this style.
 John was in England for much longer periods than his predecessors, which made his rule more personal than that of previous kings, particularly in previously ignored areas such as the north.